sdl1/antichess/README.md

 ## Overview

-antichess is a simple terminal implementation of suicide chess - also called anti chess or losing chess - which is a very fun and deep variation of standard chess.
+antichess is a simple terminal implementation of suicide chess - also called antichess or losing chess - which is a very fun and deep variation of standard chess.
 The objective of the game is to lose all pieces.
 Rules are the same as for standard chess, except:

 * Captures are obligatory.
 If one or more captures are available, the capturing player may choose.
 * There is no check, checkmate or castling.
 Kings are treated as a normal piece which may be captured.